 They are very specific about what you can sell and the drinks you provide must be specific name brands such as Coke, Fanta and Lemon.
-They also set the prices that you sell the items for ie $2.50 for a sausage and $1.50 for a drink.
+They also set the Bunnings BBQ prices that you must sell the items for ie $2.50 for a Bunnings hot dog and $1.50 for a drink.

 The guide will also detail what volunteers should wear in order to comply with their Workplace Health and Safety standards such as disposable gloves, closed shoes (no thongs), shirts (no singlets) and long hair tied back.

 Bunnings will provide an all-weather tent, tables, the BBQ and power.
 In most situations, the tent and BBQ will already be set up when you arrive.
 They will also replace the gas bottle if it runs out during cooking.

 You will need to bring all your food (beef sausages, buns, sauce, drinks) plus serviettes, tongs, knives and eskies for cold storage.
 You will need oil to start the cooking (especially for the onions), paper towel, baby wipes or chux plus Spray’n’Wipe for spills, plus tools for cleaning the BBQ.
 Aprons are also essential, as is a box of disposable gloves for serving and cleaning.
 You will also need to bring enough ice to keep the sausages and drinks cold all day.